Debalent/Finthos/COMPLETE-BUYER-WALKTHROUGH.md

 ### What You're Acquiring

-PeoplePay is a **production-ready enterprise fintech platform** that provides:
+Finthos is a **production-ready enterprise fintech platform** that provides:

 - Complete payment infrastructure with blockchain integration
 - Regulatory compliance framework (PCI DSS, SOC 2, GDPR)